dotnet/docs/docs/core/introduction.md

 * **Safe code** is the primary compute model, while [unsafe code](../csharp/language-reference/unsafe-code.md) enables additional manual optimizations.
 * **Static and dynamic code** are both supported, enabling a broad set of distinct scenarios.
 * **Native code interop and hardware intrinsics** are low cost and high-fidelity (raw API and instruction access).
-* **Code is portable across platforms** (OS, chip architecture), while platform targeting enables specialization and optimization.
+* **Code is portable across platforms** (OS and chip architecture), while platform targeting enables specialization and optimization.
 * **Adaptability across programming domains** (cloud, client, gaming) is enabled with specialized implementations of the general-purpose programming model.
 * **Industry standards** like OpenTelemetry and gRPC are favored over bespoke solutions.